comment Add Comment

 Incubator developers must first invest time and money in a feasibility study to lay the groundwork for a successful incubation programme.
 An effective feasibility study will help determine whether the proposed project has all the factors crucial to an incubator’s success – a solid market, a sound financial base and strong community support.
 Once established, model business incubation programmes commit to industry best practices such as structuring for financial sustainability, recruiting and appropriately compensating management with company-growing skills, building an effective board of directors, and prioritising management’s time to place the greatest emphasis on resident assistance.

-Courtesy: Inderjeet Singh, IoT Security Thought Leader.
+Courtesy: Inderjeet Singh, Thought Leader.

 Leave a Reply